FINANCIAL WELLNESS

 Sell, Sell, Sell

-Have any unnecessary or unwanted items lying around your home?
-Why not put them up for sale on an online marketplace to see if you can turn a profit to be put toward your savings?
-That old wooden dresser you used to use that’s clogging up space in your garage is the perfect candidate for auctioning off to interested buyers.
-Ideally, you’ll receive interest from someone local, and you two can meet up somewhere in public that’s close, well-lit, and has plenty of people around to complete the transaction.
+That old wooden dresser that’s clogging up real estate in your garage is the perfect candidate for auctioning to interested buyers.
+Ideally, you’ll receive interest from someone local, and you can meet up somewhere in public that’s close, well-lit, and has plenty of people around to complete the transaction.

 Save Automatically

-These days, you don’t even have to manually transfer money from your checking account to your savings.
-Most banks offer a feature to assign a fixed amount from your paycheck to go directly into your savings with no additional action required.
 If saving automatically is new to you, it might be best to start small.
 Pick a low dollar amount to extract from your paycheck at first, as choosing a number value too high could unexpectedly disrupt your usual economic routine until the next time you get paid.

 We hope these ideas help you get started saving a little more each month!